🚨 Scam Guide · 2026

 Jasper Town Hotel Parking & Restaurant Pricing Inflation — comic illustration

-For older travelers, the practical playbook: (1) confirm hotel parking fees BEFORE booking — outlying hotels in nearby Hinton (50 min east on Highway 16) often have free parking and prices 30–40% lower than Jasper Town; (2) the FREE day-parking lots at Jasper railway station and outside the visitor center are walkable to most Patricia Street restaurants; (3) for honest-priced meals, community-recommended Jasper venues: Bear's Paw Bakery (Connaught Drive, breakfast $8–$15), Famoso Neapolitan Pizzeria (Connaught, $18–$26 mains), The Other Paw (locals' breakfast spot, $10–$18); (4) avoid Jasper Park Lodge dining unless your accommodation includes meals — the bundled rate is much better than walk-in; (5) for groceries, Robinsons Foods on Patricia Street has reasonable prices for breakfast supplies and snacks.
+For older travelers, the practical playbook is to verify fees in advance and consider the alternatives.
+Confirm hotel parking fees before booking — outlying hotels in nearby Hinton (50 min east on Highway 16) often have free parking and prices 30–40% lower than Jasper Town — and use free day-parking lots at the Jasper railway station and visitor center, both walkable to most Patricia Street restaurants.
+Honest-priced meals: Bear's Paw Bakery (Connaught Drive, breakfast $8–$15), Famoso Neapolitan Pizzeria (Connaught, $18–$26 mains), The Other Paw (locals' breakfast spot, $10–$18).
+Avoid Jasper Park Lodge walk-in dining unless your accommodation bundles meals — the bundle rate is much better.
+For groceries, Robinsons Foods on Patricia Street has reasonable prices for breakfast supplies and snacks.

 Red Flags